FantasyPros Accuracy Award

 Taylor missed three games last season but averaged 21.6 carries and 102 rushing yards across the other 14.
 Those marks ranked first and third league-wide.

-Next Best: Ashton Jeanty & Nico Collins
+Next best: Ashton Jeanty & Nico Collins

 Draft capital makes Jeanty a strong bet for big volume this season.
 Four of the last six RBs to go top-10 in the NFL Draft averaged 19+ touches per game as rookies.
+Jeanty will also be helped by OC Chip Kelly's historically fast-paced and run-leaning attack.

 Collins finished eighth among WRs in half-PPR points per game last year, despite a mid-season hamstring injury and a disappointing season from Houston’s offense.